karoldiasb/blogr-challenge-frontend-mentor/README.md

 What i used:
 - On file "index.html" only HTML, CSS and JavaScript;
 - On file "indexVue.html" HTML, CSS and the framework VueJS.
+- Also i used concepts of flexbox and grid layout

 Link for the application on vercel:
 https://blogr-challenge-frontend-mentor.vercel.app/